Getting There

 Your Travel Guide

-Everything you need to know about getting to Mérida for our celebration weekend
+Everything you need to know about getting to Yucatán, choosing where to stay, and making a beautiful long weekend out of the coast

 A couple on a boat on the gulf near Yucatan